Could Hurricane Ian become a Category 5 storm?

 TAMPA, Fla.
-(WFLA) — Hurricane Ian is moving onshore in Florida, taking aim at the state’s southwestern coast as a powerful Category 4 storm, just shy of Category 5 strength.
+(WFLA) — Hurricane Ian moved onshore in Florida Wednesday afternoon, taking aim at the state’s southwestern coast as a powerful Category 4 storm, just shy of Category 5 strength.

+Category 4 storms have wind speeds of 130 to 156 mph, while Category 5 storms have wind speeds of 157 mph or higher.

-With winds from Ian being just short of 157 mph, some may be wondering if it can reach Category 5 strength as it approaches Florida.
+With winds from Ian being just short of 157 mph, some may be wondering if it can reach Category 5 strength as it moves over Florida.

 While WFLA meteorologists say it is possible, it’s not likely as of Wednesday afternoon.